 Bulb Varieties & Planting Tips

 Ward’s offers many Spring-flowering bulbs for Fall planting.
-Read on to see what your many options are.
+Bulbs bring early color before trees leaf out and the bulbs benefit from the dry soil as the tree starts drawing water in earnest through the growing season.
+Read on to see the options available.
 Those that are pest-resistant are marked ‘PR’.
-Printable PDF Version of this post
+Printable PDF version of full post

 Bulbs good for naturalizing

 - Daffodils (PR) or Narcissus.
 Virtually ignored by deer, voles and other rodents; Narcissus come in a variety of shapes, colors and sizes that will bloom in stages for months.
 When you plant a deciduous specimen tree or shrub, include a ring of daffodils or any of the following bulb varieties for a pretty early show.

 - Galanthus or Snowdrops (PR), Crocus, and Scilla (PR).
 All these small bulbs show up in very early to early spring.
 Plant these in groups right under your grass.
 Cut away an area of sod and peel it back.
 Arrange the bulbs in the proper spacing and replace the sod.
 Water well.
 These bulbs will bloom and be dying back before your grass needs mowing in the spring.